-‘Bachelorette,’ Ashley Iaconetti Suggests Jared Haibon Has ‘Replaced’ Her On Instagram
+‘Bachelorette’ Ashley Iaconetti Suggests Jared Haibon Has ‘Replaced’ Her On Instagram

 While Bachelor in Paradise saw Haibon date Caila Quinn, 2018’s Bachelor Winter Games saw Iaconetti date Kevin Wendt.
 Ashley admitted to kissing Haibon at an airport as she discussed whether or not this constituted cheating on her show.
 By the summer of 2018, the couple had announced their engagement.
 By the fall of that year, the couple’s parents had been introduced.

 Ashley and Jared aren’t the only celebrity couple to welcome a four-legged friend into their home.
 Dwayne “The Rock” Johnson and his girlfriend have a dog.
-Ariana Grande and Pete Davidson may have called it quits, but their unusual pet pig, Piggy Smalls did have a crib purchased for him.
+Ariana Grande and Pete Davidson may have called it quits, but their unusual pet pig, Piggy Smalls, did have a crib purchased for him.
 Miley Cyrus and Liam Hemsworth are, likewise, dog lovers.

 With no wedding date set, the next step for Ashley and Jared is yet to come.
 For the moment, the couple remains engaged.
 A third wheel with paws generally isn’t problematic, but we’ve seen stranger things.